ethereum/ethereum-org-website/src/content/glossary/index.md

 ### ether {#ether}

 The native cryptocurrency used by the Ethereum ecosystem, which covers [gas](#gas) costs when executing transactions.
-Also writen as ETH or its symbol Ξ, the Greek uppercase Xi character.
+Also written as ETH or its symbol Ξ, the Greek uppercase Xi character.

 <DocLink to="/eth/" title="Currency for our digital future" />